MrCherveN/Vehicle_Sales_Data_Analysis/README.md

 * Depreciation Analysis – Identifying the top 10 car models that lose value the fastest.
 * Registration State Impact – Evaluating whether a vehicle’s registration state affects its price and total sales.
 * Condition-Based Pricing – Assessing how a car’s condition influences its price.
-* Odometer and Manufacturing Year Relationship – Determining whether older cars tend to have higher mileage.
+* Odometer and Manufacturing Year Relationship – Determining whether older cars tend to have higher odometer readings.
-* Regional Mileage Differences – Identifying which states sell cars with the highest odometer readings.
+* Regional Odometer Differences – Identifying which states sell cars with the highest odometer readings.
 * Data visualization for better insights.

 The findings from this analysis can help understand consumer preferences and pricing dynamics in the used car market.